rbloom5/ML-tools/README.md

 # ML-tools
-a series of useful scripts for doing ML, mostly with sci-kit-learn package
+a series of useful scripts for doing ML, mostly with scikit-learn package